RavenDS/singstar-toolbox/README.md

 ### Scrapped/Cancelled
 - **yt-dlp support:** Many UltraStar managers already handle this
 - **Edit PS2 boot logos:** Users can edit that from DiscData folder
+- **Medley Editor:** Would require a lot of user input.
+Not cancelled but very low priority.
 # Credits
+- Chris [(@christphen)](https://github.com/christphen) joined the project as a collaborator
 - <a href="https://ffmpeg.org/">ffmpeg</a>
 - [DiscUtils.Iso9660](https://github.com/DiscUtils/DiscUtils)
 - [NAudio](https://github.com/naudio/NAudio)